Product Care, Maintenance and Finishing

 Let surface dry for three days before application on of Cetol 23 finish maintenance coat.
 Apply one coat of Sikkens Cetol 23 finish with a brush and let air dry.

-For a Sikkens finish material dealer near you, consult their website
+For a Sikkens finish material retailer near you, consult their website

 Finish Raw Wood